WinXP655/zipbomb/README.md

 🔐 For security reasons, the archive is password protected.
 - **Deflate** version: *zipbomb190*
 - **LZMA** version: *zipbomb35*

-⚠️ **IMPORTANT**: Unpack this archive ONLY in an isolated environment to avoid negative consequences for your system and data.
-We strongly recommend refraining from distributing the archive to avoid unwanted problems.

 ⚖ **Extracted size**: